What Is The Best Solar Feed-In Tariff For Victoria?

 In order to ensure that the solar system being installed does not cause any issues to the electricity distribution network, Ausnet requires all solar systems with a capacity of over 10kW to have pre-approval.
 This involves a technical assessment of the system and its potential impact on the network.
 If approved, the system can then be installed and connected to the grid.

-the best solar feed-in tariff for Victoria depends on the electricity distribution network that services your area and the size of your solar system.
+The best solar feed-in tariff for Victoria depends on the electricity distribution network that services your area and the size of your solar system.
 It is important to check with your network provider to determine the system size limits and any other requirements before installing solar panels.
 By understanding these limits, you can ensure that your solar system is compliant and eligible for the feed-in tariff program.
 Ultimately, the best feed-in tariff is one that allows you to maximize the benefits of your solar energy system while also contributing to a greener and more sustainable future.

 History of solar feed-in tariffs in Victoria